Garics2000/ui-test/README.md

 ```
 gradle allureServ
 ```
 Allure test report will be opened in browser.
-For each test available Selenide steps log.
+There is available Selenide steps log for each test.
 Screenshots are presented only for failed tests.
 ![allure-report-example](images/allure-report-example.png?raw=true "Allure report example")